antoniohou/WinUI3-Test/README.md

 # WinUI3-Test
-This is a test project for WinUI3
+This is a test project for WinUI3.
+The software collects no personal data.